← Blog |

 Monitor weekly, not monthly

-At aggressive deficits, problems surface faster.
-Check in weekly for energy levels, sleep quality, mood changes, and hunger.
-If the client reports persistent fatigue or brain fog, increase calories by 200 kcal immediately.
-A slow cut that the client can sustain beats a fast one they abandon.
+At an aggressive deficit, problems surface fast.
+Check in weekly on energy levels, sleep quality, mood, and hunger.
+If the client reports persistent fatigue or brain fog, bump calories by 200 immediately.
+A slow cut the client can sustain beats a fast one they abandon.

 4